-If you’re looking for free things to do in Austin, consider visiting the Ann and Roy Butler Bike Trail!
-If you like to bike or check out the cities you visit on foot, then a visit to this Austin attraction is a must.
+If you’re looking for free things to do in Austin with kids, consider visiting the Ann and Roy Butler Bike Trail!
+If you like to bike or check out the cities you visit on foot, then a visit to this attraction is a must.
 You can enjoy views of the city skyline, walk along the water’s edge among lush trees, and watch the kayaks and boats go by as you enjoy the fresh air and warm Texas sun on the Ann and Roy Butler Hike and Bike Trail!

 Typhoon Texas Waterpark